vitaly-t/pg-promise/README.md

 });

 db.tx({mode}, t => {
-    return t.any('SELECT 123'); // do transaction queries
+    // do transaction queries here
 })
     .then(() => {
         // success;